 Our comprehensive list of online anthropology degrees includes 20 accredited colleges and universities offering online programs at the associate, bachelor's, master's, and certificate levels.
 Anthropology students study the development of human cultures and societies through coursework in disciplines like ethnography, paleoanthropology, and fieldwork.
 We also highlight the best schools for prospective online anthropology students, ranked based on tuition rates and alumni salary data provided by PayScale.

-When deciding which online anthropology degree program to attend, students should select a school that is regionally accredited.
-Accreditation helps to ensure that students receive an education that meets national standards and only students who enroll in accredited institutions are eligible for federal financial aid.
+When deciding which online anthropology degree program to attend, students should select a school that is regionally accredited to ensure that they receive an education that meets national standards.
+Only students who enroll in accredited institutions are eligible for federal financial aid.